Unboxed-Software/solana-course/content/basic-anchor-program.md

 The `init` constraint must be used in combination with:

 - `payer` - account specified to pay for the initialization
-- `space` - space allocated to new account
+- `space` - space allocated to the new account
 - `system_program` - the `init` constraint requires `system_program` to exist in the account validation struct

 ```rust